Learning Dynamic Network Using a Reuse Gate Function in Semi-supervised Video Object Segmentation: Method

 where $w$ and $f$ denotes convolution weights and max-pooling in a layer, respectively and $\sigma$ is a sigmoid function that returns the probability, $P_{gate}$, of the gate being on (reuse).
 If $P_{gate}$ is higher than a threshold $\tau$\footnote{In the training stage, we set $\tau = 0.5$.}, which means the current and previous frames are similar enough, the reuse gate is on as follows:

-If the reuse gate is off ($g_t = 0$), the model generates a score map for the current frame following the original FRTM method and the generated score map is stored to be used as a previous score map for next frames.
-On the other hand, if the reuse gate is on, the model makes a delta map, $\Delta_t$, through \hj{the delta-generator.} The delta-map contains information on pixel-wise foreground-background conversion in a pair of feature maps for consecutive frames.
-It is added to the previous score map to estimate the current score map.
-Therefore, we can skip the remaining feature extraction process of calculating $f16_t$ and $f32_t$.
-In the segmentation network, as shown in Fig. \ref{fig:arch}, we cannot use the original network due to missing $f16_t$ and $f32_t$ for the refinement. \hj{$RN_t$ denotes a refined feature map at frame $t$ with an $1/N$-sized width and height of the input. $RN_t$ is produced from $fN'_t$ and $S_t$, where $N'=N/2$.} Thus we estimate $\hat{R8}_{t}$ using the refine-translator.
-The previous refined feature map, $R8_{t-n}$, and $\Delta_t$ are passed on to the refine-translator, which consists of multiple size receptive fields, to estimate $\hat{R8}_{t}$.
+If the reuse gate is off ($g_t = 0$), the model generates a score map for the current frame following the original FRTM method and the generated score map is stored to be used as a previous score map for subsequent frames.
+On the other hand, if the reuse gate is on, the model makes a delta map, $\Delta_t$, through the delta-generator.
+The delta-map contains information on pixel-wise foreground-background conversion from the previous to the current frames.
+The model adds the delta-map into the previous score to estimate the current score map.
+Therefore, we can skip the remaining feature extraction process of calculating $f16_t$ and $f32_t$ which need to get score map in baseline.
+In the segmentation network, we cannot use the original network due to missing $f16_t$ and $f32_t$ as shown in Fig. \ref{fig:arch}. $RN_t$ denotes a refined feature map at frame $t$ with an $1/N$-sized width and height of the input, and is produced from $fN'_t$ and $S_t$, where $N'=N/2$.
+We estimate $\hat{R8}_{t}$ by using the refine-translator The previous refined feature map $R8_{t-n}$, and $\Delta_t$ are passed on to the refine-translator, and refine-translator consists of multiple size receptive fields to estimate $\hat{R8}_{t}$.
 Therefore, the model can also skip stages of making $R16_t$ and $R8_t$.
 Details are described in Sec \ref{sec:refine}.